exakat/exakat-docs/Reference/Rules/Structures/ConstantConditions.rst

 The condition doesn't change during execution, and the following blocks are always executed or not.
 This may also lead to an infinite or a null loop.

 When this is the case, the condition may be removed, and dead code may be removed.
+It is advised to remove them, or to make them depend on configuration.

 .. code-block:: php